 Preview mode is a tool in the Flow Builder for reviewing content while in the building process.
-It's great for walking through the flow as an end user would quickly, while building out the content.
+It's great for quickly walking through the flow as an end-user would.

 What you can do with Preview mode:

 - Review what a single flow will look like on your site

 - Find and view hotspots/tooltips that are built on dynamic elements

 - Interact with form fields or embedded content

 To enter Preview mode, find the preview button (it looks like an 👁️) inside the Flow Builder.

 Notes on Preview mode